Knowledge as an asset

 - assess what is working well and what more could be done

-- prioritise these and draw up an action plan to help you meet your objectives.
+- prioritise and develop an action plan to help you meet your objectives.

 This tool can be used in a number of settings for instance at an executive team meeting or a Board seminar.
 A more comprehensive review can be achieved by each Directorate or Division completing individual assessments, which can then be compared to help your organisation adopt best practice through targeted support.

-Following submission, a member of the Library and Knowledge Service Team will be in touch to present you with your report and work with you to draw up an action plan to implement agreed priorities, including commissioning external services, as needed.
+Following completion, a member of the Knowledge and Library Service Team will be in touch to present your responses and suggest opportunities for development in the form of an action plan, including commissioning external services, as needed.